top of page

 AND MINISTRY

 I was raised in the church, growing up in a Christian household where faith was ever-present.
 Sunday mornings were spent in the pews, prayers were said at the dinner table, and the Bible was always within reach.
 But like many, my understanding of Christianity remained surface-level for much of my early years.
-I knew the tenets of faith, but I hadn’t yet sought to understand the depth and richness of what it truly meant to follow Christ.
+I knew the tenets of the faith, but I hadn't yet sought to understand the depth and richness of what it truly meant to follow Christ.

 And then, the metaphorical asteroid hit.